mvolkmann/blog/src/astro.md

 </Layout>
 ```

-Rather than create a `.astro` file for each color, we can define
+Rather than create a `.astro` file for each color,
+we can create the file `[color].astro` shown below.
-the file `[color].astro` that is used to render all those pages as follows:
+This file is used to render each of the color pages.

 ```js
 ---